banos/xxtmp-testmvc/examples/sammyjs/readme.md

 ## Credit

-This TodoMVC application was created by [Stephen Sawchuk](https://github.com/stephenplusplus).
+This TobuyMVC application was created by [Stephen Sawchuk](https://github.com/stephenplusplus).